-- A comprehensive marketing strategy;
+- A comprehensive marketing strategy

-- School liaison activities;
+- School liaison activities

-- Effective student records system;
+- The provision of county wide transport

-- Distribution of quality school prospectus.
+- Continuing to develop a specialist provision that meets the needs of a rural community.

 - 5. Failure to Maintain Financial Viability

 In common with all public sector organisations the School faces challenges in respect of its funding.
-Linked to the challenges of student recruitment we need to ensure financial viability is maintained.
+However, the school remains financially viable.
 This risk is mitigated by:

-- Rigorous budget setting process; - Timely reporting of financial information and management accounts; - Regular cash flow reporting; - Adherence to financial regulations and procedures.
+- A rigorous budget setting process; - Timely reporting of financial information and management accounts; - Regular cash flow reporting; - Adherence to financial regulations and procedures.